 - Double Click the Original email message that opens in a different window.

-- Copy the attachment/s, by clicking the right mouse button, and select the Select All from the right-clicking menu.
+- Copy the attachment/s, by clicking the right mouse button, and selecting Select All from the right-clicking menu.
 That will select all your attachments.

 - Now click on Reply/Reply all from the message tab.